Mercury Is Direct In Sagittarius — It's Time To Think Big

 January 18, 2024: Mercury in Capricorn connects with Saturn in Pisces for a third time, adding power and meaning to our words and communication.

-January 19, 2024: Mercury in Capricorn harmonizes with Jupiter in Taurus for a third time, expanding and elevating our consciousness.
+January 19, 2024: Mercury in Capricorn harmonises with Jupiter in Taurus for a third time, expanding and elevating our consciousness.

 January 20, 2024: Mercury clears its post-spectrograde shadow, thus ending the story that began on November 25 when it entered its post-retrograde phase.